 At Vodafone, we are committed to ensuring the health and safety of all.
 Our mobile devices and the base stations that send and receive your communications operate well within the guidelines set by the International Commission on Non-Ionizing Protection (ICNIRP).

 ICNIRP is an independent advisory body working in collaboration with the World Health Organization (WHO).
 These guidelines incorporate substantial safety margins to deliver protection for everyone.
 There is no evidence to convince experts that mobiles or base stations carry any risk to human health when operating within these international safety guideline limits.
-ICNIRP has been conducting a routine review of its guidelines which will include a public consultation on the draft proposal.
-The draft revised guidelines are expected to be published in 2017.
+ICNIRP has been conducting a routine review of its guidelines which included a public consultation on the draft proposal.
+The final revised guidelines are expected to be published in 2019.

 On this page we share the scientific evidence around mobile technology.